-Jayzle Robinson-Piga Professor, Psychiatric Technician 2277 Napa Vallejo Highway, 94558, Napa, CA Email: Jayzle.robinson-piga@napavalley.edu
+Jayzle Robinson-Piga Professor, Psychiatric Technician 2277 Napa Vallejo Highway, 94558, Napa, CA Email: Jayzle.Robinson-Piga@napavalley.edu (Jayzle.robinsonpiga@napavalley.edu)

 Psychiatric Technician: Three-Semester Program

 All coursework must be completed with a "C" or better within the last five years as required by the BVNPT, before and all program requirements must be met before your application will be accepted.
 All applicants meeting these requirements will be eligible for admission to the program.
 Applications will be accepted by admissions and records during a designated registration period prior to each semester.
 All new admission, re-admission and advanced placement applicants will follow this procedure.